 Chronic depression may make it harder for you to manage other illnesses such as

 or can make depression worse.
-Talk to your doctor about getting help.
+Talk to your provider about getting help.

 If you have thoughts of suicide or harming yourself or others, call your local emergency number (such as 911) right away.
 Or go to the hospital emergency room.